ertanyildiz/DotNetCoreKafkaConsumer/README.md

 	> `dotnet DotNetCoreKafkaConsumer.dll`

-- Send message on Apache Kafka with a json file sample json file:
+- Send message on Apache Kafka with a json file.
+Here is a sample json file:

 	 ```{"login":{"name": "a_name","ts": 1570519030665, "attributes":{"os": "linux", "geo": "tr","age": "25"}}}```